fent/node-torrent/README.md

 ### Torrent#createWriteStream(filepath)

-Shortcut that pipes the stream from `Torrent#createReadStream()` to a WritableStream.
+Shortcut that pipes the stream from `Torrent#createReadStream()` to a writable file stream.
 Returns the readable stream.

 ### Torrent#hashCheck(dir, [options])